Massachusetts economy weathers the storm in Q1 2015, UMass journal reports

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
-The table on the left accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
+The table accounts for the contributions of each towards faster or slower growth than the trend of 3.0 percent.
 The index value is their sum.

 The current and historical quarterly estimates for state domestic product growth include adjustments for changes in productivity growth.
 These adjustments are estimates of the quarterly deviations from trend in the growth of the ratio of output to employment and output to wage and salary income.
-In the first quarter of 2014, these adjustments subtracted 2.4 percentage points from the annual rate of growth.
-In the fourth quarter of 2103, these adjustments subtracted 0.8 percentage points from the annual rate of growth.
-For the forecast of state domestic product growth in the second and third quarters of this year, productivity growth is assumed to return to its long-term trend.
+In the first quarter of 2015, these adjustments subtracted 3.9 percentage points from the annual rate of growth.
+In the fourth quarter of 2014, these adjustments subtracted 2.2 percentage points from the annual rate of growth.
+For the forecast of state domestic product growth in the second and third quarters of this year, productivity growth is assumed to return to its trend.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.